devnull-cz/c-prog-lang/modules/ternary-operator.md

 ## :wrench: Min/max of 3 integer values

 Write an expression that returns maximum of 3 integers `i`, `j`, `k` using ternary operator.
-Do not use any macros (in case you know those).
+Do not use any preprocessor macros.

 #solution 3max.c